Getting Started

 Now let us switch over to the Mobile view

-Due to the responsive nature of our design, much of the changes we just did have carried over.
+Due to the responsive nature of our design, many of the changes we just did have carried over.
 So, most of the work is already done!
 But, we can still improve a few things like hiding the last image (as we did before) and decreasing the size of the heading text (ex.
 40px).

 The final result for mobile devices will look like this: